arangodb/docs/3.8/tutorials-starter.md

 Note: When you restart the starter, it remembers the original `--starter.local` flag.

-## Starting a cluster with datacenter to datacenter synchronization
+## Starting a cluster with Datacenter-to-Datacenter Replication

 {% include hint-ee.md feature="Datacenter-to-Datacenter Replication" %}